pleabargain/life_strategy/readme.md

 I'm a fan of UUID since it' much much harder to stumble on a duplicate.

-telling GPT4 what to do
+Telling GPT4 (or any LLM / Gen AI) what to do is a work in patience and forethought.

 # learning